 All answers provided below are intended to be helpful.
-However they do not represent an official position, and are not the final word on anything.
+They do not represent an official position and are not the final word on anything.
 Please take them in that spirit.

 Q. How can I learn more about the process before getting started on my own project?

-Please come to a meeting of the VHCA Planning Meeting or VHCA Board Meeting!
-Here you can see other applicants go through the process and have a chance to ask questions.
-Meeting dates and locations are on the VHCA calendar (look to the right of this page), usually the first week of the month.
+We always welcome any neighbor to attend a meeting of the VHCA Planning committee or VHCA Board Meeting.
+At these public meetings you will hear discussion as other applicants go through the process and ask questions.
+Meeting dates and locations are on the VHCA calendar, usually the first and second weeks of the month.

 Q. Once I turn in a permit application what are the next steps?

 - Application transfer.
 Your application is sent by the city to the Neighborhood Planning Unit (NPU).
 The NPU for Virginia-Highland is F. This happens by hard copy and can take a while.
 NPU-F sends your application, typically via email, to the Virginia-Highland Civic Association (VHCA) and their planning committee.

 - Site Visit.
 VHCA planning committee schedules a time to visit the applicant site.

 - VHCA Planning Committee meeting.
 The applicant presents their case at this public meeting, and the committee makes a recommendation.

 - VHCA Board Meeting.
 The applicant presents their case at this public meeting, the planning committee gives recommendation and explanation, public is given time to comment.
 VHCA board makes a recommendation.

 Q. I’ve heard that there is a storm water runoff ordinance.
 Where can I find out more about it and if it applies to me?